matanhaz/Bench4BL/README.md

 **Options**

-- -w <work name>: \[necessary\] With this option, users can set the ID for each experiment, and each ID is also used as a directory name to store the execution results of each Technique.
-Additionally, if the name starts with "Old", this script works for the previous data, otherwise works for the new data.
+- -w \<work name\> (Required): Set the ID for each experiment, and each ID is also used as a directory name to store the execution results of each Technique.
+Additionally, if the name starts with "Old", this script works for the previous data, otherwise works for the new data
-- -g <group name>: A specific group.
-With this option, the script works for the subjects in the specified group.
+- -g \<group name\>: A specific group.
+With this option, the script works for the subjects in the specified group
-- -p <subject name>: A specific subject.
-To use this option, you should specify the group name.
+- -p \<subject name\>: A specific subject.
+To use this option, you should specify the group name
-- -t <technique name>: A specific technique.
-With this option, the script makes results of specified technique.
+- -t \<technique name>\: A specific technique.
+With this option, the script makes results of specified technique
-- -v <version name>: A specific version.
-With this option, the script works for the specified version of source code.
+- -v \<version name\>: A specific version.
+With this option, the script works for the specified version of source code
-- -s: Single version mode, With this option, the script works for the only latest source code.
+- -s: Single version mode, With this option, the script works for the only latest source code
-- -m: With this option, the bug repositories created by combining the text of duplicate bug report pairs are used instead of the normal one.
+- -m: With this option, the bug repositories created by combining the text of duplicate bug report pairs are used instead of the normal one

 **Examples**